Comma

 Names of people:

 • Robert C. Goddard III is chair of the Emory University Board of Trustees.
-Teresa M. Rivero serves on the executive committee of the board.

 Names of states or nations, with city names: